16 June 2020

 At the outset of the coronavirus outbreak, Aviva and the Aviva Foundation** committed an additional donation of £10 million to the British Red Cross to support individuals and communities most at-risk during the coronavirus outbreak. £5 million of this has been allocated to the Hardship Fund.

 The Hardship Fund gives cash grants to those hardest hit by the pandemic.
 These may be families living below the poverty line, those experiencing domestic violence, refugees and people seeking asylum or those who are homeless.
+If people need help but do not fall into one of these groups, they can call the British Red Cross support line* for help with access to food, medicines and financial problems, or just to talk if they feel lonely or depressed.

 Alex Fraser, Director at the British Red Cross, said: “We know that people are struggling financially right now.
 Thanks to funding from our partner, Aviva, and the Aviva Foundation*, we’ve created a Hardship Fund to help support people most financially impacted by coronavirus.